-- Meeting the brief.
+- Meeting the brief

-- Governance and management of the activity.
+- Governance and management of the activity

-- Financial viability.
+- Financial viability

-Each part should be less than 1,700 words long.
+Each part should be less than 15,000 characters long.

 - Meeting the brief.
 Tell us about your project.
-Think about what we have told you in this booklet. - Governance and management of the activity.
-Tell us how you will manage your project, including how you will manage risks. - Financial viability.
-Tell us what you have done to check the cost of your project, including - $\checkmark$ plans to get extra funding. - ✓ contingency plans. - how your project will affect your organisation's money when it is happening and after it ends.
+Think about what we have told you in this booklet - Governance and management of the activity.
+Tell us how you will manage your project, including how you will manage risks - Financial viability.
+Tell us what you have done to check the cost of your project, including - plans to get extra funding contingency plans - how your project will affect your organisation's money when it is happening and after it ends